-New Year’s Eve, in the Julian calendar | EarthSky.org
+Today is New Year’s Eve, in the Julian calendar | EarthSky.org

 Click here for a calendar converter

-Okay, all calendar-ed out?
-Time to look at the sky!
-The bright star near the moon on the evenings of January 13-15, 2017 is Regulus, the Heart of the Lion in the constellation Leo.

-Bottom line: Today – January 13, 2017 – marks the last day of a year in the Julian calendar.
+Bottom line: January 13, 2019, marks the last day of the year in the Julian calendar.
 This post explains why we switched from this calendar.
 Happy Julian New Year!